America Has A Large Trade Deficit, But Economists Aren't Too Concerned About It

 Like a lot of Americans, President Trump sees the U.S. trade deficit as an urgent problem — a symbol of U.S. economic decline.

-"Anyway you look at it, it is the largest deficit of any country in the history of our world.
-It's out of control," Trump said earlier this month when he announced proposed tariffs on Chinese imports at the White House.
+"Any way you look at it, it is the largest deficit of any country in the history of our world.
+It's out of control," Trump said earlier this month when he announced proposed tariffs on Chinese imports.

 Most economists, of various political leanings, are a lot less worried about the trade gap, which totaled $568 billion last year.